Low regularity ill-posedness and shock formation for 3D ideal compressible MHD: Proof of ill-posedness for 3D compressible Euler equations (Theorem )

 To see the connection, we first review studies on the quasilinear wave equation.
 The sharp local well-posedness results were obtained by Tataru-Smith \cite{tataru} and Wang \cite{Wang}.
 And the sharp ill-posedness, as mentioned before, was constructed by Lindblad \cite{Lind98}.
 For Einstein vacuum equations, the sharp local well-posedness was established by Klainerman-Rodnianski-Szeftel \cite{klainerman-igor-szeftel}.

 For the 3D compressible Euler equations, the classical local well-posedness result holds if the initial data for $(u,\varrho)$ are in $H^s$ with $s>\frac52$.
 In \cite{Wang19}, Wang proved the low-regularity local well-posedness requiring the initial data of velocity $u$, density $\varrho$ and vorticity $\omega$ satisfying $(u,\varrho,\omega)\in H^s\times H^s \times H^{s'}$ with $2<s'<s$.
 Interested readers are also referred to Disconzi-Luo-Mazzone-Speck \cite{Disconzi} and Zhang-Andersson \cite{zhang-andersson}.
 In \cite{Wang19}, it is also conjectured that the sharp local well-posedness results would be for initial data satisfying $(u,\varrho,\omega)\in H^s\times H^s\times H^{s-\frac12}$ with $s>2$.
 For the 3D incompressible case, the corresponding sharp low-regularity ill-posedness was proved by Bourgain-Li \cite{bourgain-li} for initial datum satisfying $(u,\omega) \in H^\frac52 \times H^{\frac32}$ and the ill-posedness is driven by the evolution of $\omega$.
-Considering the 3D incompressible case as a special scenario for the 3D compressible Euler equations, Bourgain-Li provided a sharp result with respect to the regularity of vorticity.
+We also refer to Bourgain-Li \cite{bourgain-li3}, Elgindi-Jeong \cite{elgindi} for 2D incompressible Euler equations in $H^2$, and Bourgain-Li \cite{bourgain-li2} for 2D and 3D incompressible Euler equations in integer $C^m$ spaces.
+Bourgain-Li \cite{bourgain-li} provided a sharp result with respect to the regularity of vorticity.
 Our Theorem \ref{sharpeuler} provides a sharp companion with respect to the regularity of the fluid velocity $u$ and density $\varrho$.
 In particular, our initial data leading to the ill-posedness satisfy $(u,\varrho) \in H^2\times H^2$ and $\omega \in C^\infty \subseteq H^{\frac32}$.
 See Figure \ref{euler results}.

 With $H=0$, denoting $\tilde{\Phi}:=(u_1,u_2,u_3,\varrho-1,S)^T(x,t)$, the 3D compressible Euler system \eqref{peuler} reads

 with

 The eigenvalues of \eqref{matreuler} are